SuperNewRoles/SuperNewRoles/README_en.md

 ## README
-- As we are currently migrating to GitHub Wiki, some information may be outdated.
+- As we are currently migrating to SuperNewRoles Wiki, some information may be outdated.
 If there is any discrepancy with the Wiki, please refer to the Wiki as the most up-to-date source.
-- Some information is outdated because we are migrating to the GitHub Wiki.
-If there is any conflict with the Wiki, please consider the Wiki the most up-to-date source.

 - Old READMEs are available at the following links:
   - [Japanese](https://github.com/ykundesu/SuperNewRoles/blob/master/READMEs/README_jp_old.md)